Applying for financial is FREE and has become even more convenient. Follow the steps below to see if you are eligible for financial aid at DVC.

 Check your InSite Portal for your updated Award Letter and wait for the next check disbursement date.

-You will know that your file is complete upon receipt of an Award Letter via your DVC InSite Portal email account (approximately 4-6 weeks after your meeting with the coordinator).
+You will know that your file is complete upon receipt of an Award Letter Notification email via your DVC InSite Portal email account (approximately 4-6 weeks after your meeting with the coordinator).
 The Award Letter is a notification regarding the type and amount of financial aid that has been awarded to you.
 Financial aid grant award amounts are based on full-time (12 units or more) enrollment for the semester.
 Awards are pro-rated for students enrolled at three-quarter, half-time, and less than half-time status.

 Once awarded, a financial aid check will be sent to the address on file with Admissions and Records on the next scheduled disbursement date.